-‘Rick And Morty’ Season 3 Episode 1 Not ‘Real’?
-Fans Suspect April Fool’s Joke
+‘Rick And Morty’ Season 3, Episode 1, Not ‘Real’?
+Fans Suspect April Fools’ Joke

 Since the streaming of the Rick and Morty Season 3 premiere, forums have been buzzing with spoilers, praise, comments, theories, and tons of unanswered questions.
 The biggest concern thus far seems to be whether or not what was shown on Saturday was the “real” first episode for Season 3 or just some elaborate joke, as many had been anticipating.

 The episode, a 22-minute long piece about Rick’s escape from jail, was as kooky and exhilarating as fans expected.
 But some thought it was also somewhat confusing.
 For one thing, Rick’s escape and reunion with Morty and the rest was a bit too seamless for a regular Rick and Morty caper.
 Also, there was no sign of the Pickle Rick that was featured in an early leak of the premiere.

-How could the just-released Season 3 premiere be so different from what fans were expecting?
+So why was the just-released Season 3 opener so different from what fans were expecting?

 And another of my favorite scenes ever to storyboard. #3×01 #RickandMorty pic.twitter.com/h1oWpzhRyB